gaycodegal/simple-zig-wasm-synthesizer/WriteUp.md

 -   Zig was decent for keeping code size small.
 I am unsure if a second optimizer pass from a 3rd party WASM tool would help.
 -   Zig did improve the quality of my code, and made my code clearer.
--   JavaScript's lack of direct file access is annoying
+-   JavaScript's lack of direct file access is annoying.
+    Firefox doesn't support filesystem API, and there's no real way to stream write a large file to disk.
 -   The lack of a common WebApp shipped in a single file users can have forever is not ideal.
+[Web Bundles](https://web.dev/web-bundles/) may eventually solve this but they are definitely not mature enough to be useful for this yet.
+Zip still more usable.

 [use-webassembly]:https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API/Using_AudioWorklet